 - Lighter colored tiles also make the room look larger.

-There are many other things to think about when planning a bathroom remodel and we at Cabinets of the Desert refer our Clients to our Bathroom Checklist.
-This is intended to help in their discussions with their interior designer and general contractor.
+There are many other things to think about when planning a bathroom remodel and we at Cabinets of the Desert refer our Clients to our Bathroom Remodel Checklist.
+This is intended to help in their discussions with their interior designers and general contractors.